 Interns may receive pay from the congressional office they work in, if the office decides to provide it.
-These funds would come from resources of the office the intern works in, such as the Members' Representational Allowance (MRA) in the House, the Senators' Official Personnel and Office Expense Account (SOPOEA) in the Senate, 43 or similar appropriations provided to committees or other congressional offices.
-In the House, the Committee on House Administration has set a gross annual rate of pay for interns for Member and committee offices to follow.
-Paid interns working in Washington, DC, may also be eligible for transit subsidies.
-45 Paid congressional interns are exempt from many of the provisions of the Fair Labor Standards Act of 1938 (FLSA) that otherwise apply to congressional staff following the passage of the Congressional Accountability Act (CAA) in 1995, including minimum wage requirements and overtime compensation.
+FY2019 appropriations for the House and Senate provide some designated funding for internships in Members' personal offices in each chamber.
+43 Members may also use their own office resources, such as from the Members' Representational Allowance (MRA) in the House44 and the Senators' Official Personnel and Office Expense Account (SOPOEA) in the Senate, 45 to provide compensation for interns.
+Committees or other congressional offices may provide compensation for interns through their appropriate accounts designated for staff salaries.
+In the House, the Committee on House Administration has set a gross annual rate of pay for interns for Member and committee offices to follow.46

+Paid interns working in Washington, DC, may also be eligible for transit subsidies.47 Paid congressional interns are exempt from many of the provisions of the Fair Labor Standards Act of 1938 (FLSA) that otherwise apply to congressional staff following the passage of the Congressional Accountability Act (CAA) in 1995, including minimum wage requirements and overtime compensation.48

-Currently, no programs in the House or Senate provide at-large institutional funding for interns.
-The Lyndon Baines Johnson Congressional Intern Program operated in the House from 1973 to 1994 and made two-month paid internships available for each Member office.
-Funds for this program have not been appropriated since the 103rd Congress (1993-1994).
+Previously, the Lyndon Baines Johnson Congressional Intern Program operated in the House from 1973 to 1994 and made two-month paid internships available for each Member office.
+Funds for this program have not been appropriated since the 103rd Congress (1993-1994).49